azammustafa66/trading-bot/README.md

 ## ⚠️ Disclaimer

 **Trading involves risk.
 This bot is for educational purposes only.
 Use at your own risk.**

-- Past performance doesn't guarantee future results
-- Always test with paper trading first
-- Never invest more than you can afford to lose
-- Ensure you understand options trading before using this bot
-- The author is not responsible for any financial losses

 ## 📧 Support